deity-io/falcon-platform-docs/docs/platform/server-v3/blog-extension.md

 npm install --save @deity/falcon-blog-extension
 ```

-and add extension and api to the configuration of the server:
+and add extension and module to the configuration of the server:

 ```js
 {